DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

   * _source_ - The source which this entry belong to if present.
 * ___data_entry_types___ - An id-name table representing the types of entries, can be either of: array_key, variable, constant (In case of constant the name is considered the value), table_cell.

-#### Memory
+#### Run-time
 The database tables are loaded into cache when the system does its first run, if no cache system is present then the data is loaded during runtime from the database - which requires to make a query, thus effects the performance of the system.
 That's why we recommend using a cache system.
 When a value of a data entry is called, it is loaded into run-time using the meta-data about the entry.
 The system responsible for getting data based on meta-data is [DataManager](#data-manager).

 ### Session States
 Sessions store data about a client that is accessible throughout the different requests between the client and the server.
-A simple analogy will be to say that it's somehow like server-side cookies.
-Sessions are great tools to store a certain "state" about a client when exchanging requests, indicating our program who the client is - is it an admin? a player in our app? a premium user maybe? all these different clients have different restrictions on the functionallity and data they can access.
+A simple analogy will be to say that it's like server-side cookies.
+Sessions are a great tool to store a certain "state" about a client when exchanging requests, indicating our program who the client is - is it an admin? a player in our app? a premium user maybe? all these different clients have different restrictions on the functionallity and data they can access.

 Each session state has a state structure, indicating how the data about the state is saved, it also needs to know which data entries to take value from to fill them, and who are their children that inherit their properties: